Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Usage

-LED strips are updated by one or more M150 commands.
-Setting an LED strip to one colour only requires a single M150 command.
-Setting different colours along an LED string requires multiple M150 commands, and the LEDs will be set once the final command is sent.
+* LED strips are updated by one or more M150 commands.
 * The specified RGB(WPY) values will be sent to the number of LEDs in the LED strip as specified by the S parameter.
-* To set all the LEDs the same colour, make the S parameter equal to or a little longer than the number of LEDs in the strip, with the command containing F0 (or omit as F0 is the default).
+* Setting an LED strip to one colour only requires a single M150 command.
+Make the S parameter equal to or a little longer than the number of LEDs in the strip, with the command containing F0 (or omit as F0 is the default).
-* If there are further LEDs to be set in different colours, each previous M150 command should set the F parameter to F1, with the last M150 command setting it to F0 (or omit as F0 is the default).
+* Setting different colours along an LED string requires multiple M150 commands, and the LEDs will be set once the final command is sent.
+Each previous M150 command should set the F parameter to F1, with the last M150 command setting it to F0 (or omit as F0 is the default).
+Each M150 command before the final F0 will set the next number of LEDs, defined by the S parameter, to the RGB(WPY) values specified in that M150 command.
-* Each M150 command before the final F0 will set the next number of LEDs, defined by the S parameter, to the RGB(WPY) values specified in the M150 command.
+* When a new M150 command, or set of M150 commands, are sent, the new RGB(WPY) values overwrite the existing ones, from the beginning of the strip.
+Only as many LEDs as the M150 commands specify get changed, leaving any LEDs further along the strip with their prior values.

 <br>
 <pre class="cblock">